Argel-Tal/DataScience-Notes/Lecture Summaries.md

 These _loadings_ are selected to minimise _var(Z<sub>1</sub>)_, and such that _a<sup>2</sup><sub>1,1</sub> + a<sup>2</sup><sub>1,2</sub> + ... + a<sup>2</sup><sub>1,p</sub> = 1_.
 The loading vectors of the principal components are thus the "direction" of the variation in the dataset.

+__Sparse PCA__ is a version of PCA that penalises loading values, pushing them towards 0 as much as possible before preformance falls off.

+### t-SNE: Stochastic Neighbour Embedding
+Uses distance information and stochastic search to preserve neighbourhood relationships in high-dim space when shrunk onto a low-dim representation.

 # Clustering
 ### Similarity: